NFL discussing possible steps to deal with anthem protests

 "We certainly want to make and will make a thought-out, deliberate decision," said Jones, who has made it clear he opposes kneeling during the anthem and was one of the few people to speak with reporters in the hotel lobby after the meeting broke up.
 "Whatever we do, let's put the focus on what the NFL's about and that's playing football."

-The owners began discussing the issue - which has reached all the way to the White House - and will talk more about the matter when they wrap up their meetings Wednesday.
+The owners began discussing the issue - which has reached all the way to the White House - and will talk more before wrapping up their meetings Wednesday.

 That is the protocol long followed by college football, preventing anthem protests from being carried out in its stadiums.